-Farmers assemble capital assets used in their farm operations from a variety of sources.
-Key sources may include initial and subsequent investments made by the farm owner(s), retained earnings from previous production and/or service activities, borrowed funds, or leased inputs such as land, machinery or equipment.
-Section G provides information about the assets owned by the operation.
-Term debt or notes used to purchase or acquire access to assets used by the farm is recorded in Section H.
+Farmers assemble capital assets from several sources.
+Key sources may include initial and subsequent investments made by farm owner(s), retained earnings from previous production and/or service activities, borrowed funds, or leased inputs such as land, machinery or equipment.
+Section G gathers information about the assets owned by the operation.
+Section H covers term debt or notes used to purchase or acquire access to assets used by the farm.

-Together, data collected in these two sections are used to develop the farm's balance sheet.
-The balance sheet lists the farm's assets, liabilities or debt, and owner's equity for a specific point in time.
-For purposes of USDA's farm financial management accounting procedures, December 31 is the reference date for the farm's balance sheet.
-Using December 31 as the reference date relates the balance sheet to farm's income statement which covers the calendar year from January 1 through December 31.
-The balance sheet is developed using an accounting formula that makes total assets equal to owned assets of the business plus debt or borrowed capital used by the operation.
+Data from these sections underlie the farm's balance sheet.
+The balance sheet lists the farm's assets, debt, and owner's equity of the farm at a specific point in time.
+USDA's accounting procedures set December 31 as the reference date for the farm's balance sheet while the income statement covers the calendar year from January 1 through December 31.
+The balance sheet is essential for estimating profitability and efficiency of the farm.
+Aggregate profitability measures combine income statement and balance sheet data in the calculation of rates of return to assets and to equity.
+Efficiency measures relate output per dollar of assets used in production.

+The balance sheet shows the amount of "owned" assets the farm used in producing its crop and livestock commodities--the real estate, equipment, breeding livestock, cooperative investments, and current assets owned by the operation.
 The owner's equity is equal to total assets of the operation minus any debt that is owed.